-In Section \ref{se:CIquantiles}, we focused on deriving confidence intervals for the quantiles of the marginal distribution based on a higher-order approximation of the empirical process.
+Section \ref{se:CIquantiles} focuses on deriving confidence intervals for quantiles of the marginal distribution based on a higher-order approximation of the empirical process.
 The proposed procedure takes advantage of the Taylor expansion \eqref{eq:Taylorapprox} of a general functional $\phi$.
-Due to the generality of the results, we believe that similar results can be achieved for other estimators that are functionals of the empirical process like Huber's estimator and M-functionals.
+Due to the generality of the results, we believe that similar results can be achieved for other estimators that have a representation as functionals of the empirical process such as Huber's estimator and M-estimators.